Elijah Lovejoy’s Fight for Freedom

 Enjoy these free supplements.
-Some readers have been in touch to share how they used Lovejoy’s life story and the times he represented for a school history project.
+Some of you have been in touch to share how you’ve used Lovejoy’s life story and the era he represented for a school history project.
+I always love to hear from you!
 Send me a note about how Lovejoy has influenced you and any projects or interesting materials/websites.
 Thanks!

 Materials & Resource Links

 - My Lovejoy Youtube Channel

 - Annual Lovejoy Award for Courage in Journalism at Colby College (learn about contemporary journalists)